Believe it or not, seizures don’t just happen to humans.

 Natural Remedies for Seizures in Dogs – Dog Seizure Treatment that Works

-As canine epilepsy research continues to mount, it’s becoming increasingly clear that animal nutrition – similar to human dietary habits – can play a vital role in disease prevention and longevity.
+As canine epilepsy research continues to mount, it’s becoming increasingly clear that pet nutrition – similar to human dietary habits – can play a vital role in disease prevention and longevity.
 The nutritional profile of dog food and snacks should ideally contain beneficial phytochemicals and antioxidants, which serve as neuroprotectants, reduce inflammation, ward off disease, and optimize nutrient absorption.

 Aside from the anti-inflammatory effects, canine dietary habits should also strive to strengthen your dog’s overall immune system function.
 A robust immunity response is vital in preventing relatively small issues from becoming serious health issues.
 Researchers are currently working on studies that examine the relationship between immune system health and the onset of seizures.